Worried You Might Need a Partial or Total Knee Replacement? Visit Our Reno, NV, Office to Learn More

 Our Multi-Disciplinary Approach

-To learn more about the many services available at Tahoe Fracture & Orthopedic Medical Clinic, including the knee replacement procedures we offer, please make an appointment at our Reno, NV, office.
+To learn more about the many services available at Tahoe Fracture & Orthopedic Medical Clinic, including the knee replacement procedures we offer, contact our Reno, NV, office.
+We’ll be happy to schedule an appointment at a date and time that fits into your schedule.
 We look forward to helping you restore your mobility, function, and quality of life.